fitrarhm/image-encryption-using-ChaCha20-stream-cipher-algorithm/readme.md

 # README

-This is my project repository where i create gui program to securing image using Cryptography Stream Cipher Algorithm called ChaCha20.
+ChaCha20 Image encryption is an encryption program that using ChaCha20 stream cipher algorithm to securing image data.
+This program using PyQt5 as GUI library, which is quite similar to what native Windows have.
+Some of the images format that are supported by this program are : JPG, JPEG, PNG, BMP.

 ## 1. Requirements

 - Windows 10 (Tested)
 - Python 3.9.6 (Tested)
-- virtualenv (optional)
+- virtualenv (Optional but recommended)
 - Internet connection (Mandatory)

 ## 2. Install & Create VirtualEnv (Optional)